Attitude in retirement

 Maintaining a positive attitude in retirement is something we should all strive for – more difficult due to our current isolation problems, but not impossible to achieve.

 All those blog post ideas about being active in retirement seem a bit trite now, considering the limit of my activity extends to the garden gate.
-Other than the daily stroll around the block, perhaps to the shop to see if the Toilet Roll fairy has been overnight.
-As it is now noon, an overnight restock would have been stripped by 9 am.
+Other than the daily stroll around the block, a wave at my neighbours, maybe even a socially distanced chat.
+And Zoom, of course – the only connection that we have with the grandchildren we once knew.

 Until then, in isolation – what to do?